oubino/locpix_points/paper/ereg-pan-2026/README.txt

 	3. cd output
 	4. python scripts/preprocess.py
 	5. python scripts/featextract.py
-	6. [OPTIONAL} Generate new k-fold validation splits: This will replace the current k_fold.yaml, which contains the splits we used in the paper to generate the results!
+	6. [OPTIONAL] Generate new k-fold validation splits: This will replace the current k_fold.yaml, which contains the splits we used in the paper to generate the results!
 		a.
 From output/ remove config/k_fold.yaml
 		b. python scripts/generate_k_fold_splits.py
 	7. python scripts/k_fold.py